yquake2/ref_vk/README.md

 and device name to the bug report.
 [List](https://openbenchmarking.org/test/pts/yquake2) of currently tested devices for the reference.

-Note: Game saves outputs to `Documents\YamagiQ2\stdout.txt` under windows.
+Note: Game saves outputs to `Documents\YamagiQ2\stdout.txt` under Windows.

+On macOS it is necessary to set `DYLD_LIBRARY_PATH` to load the Vulkan Portability library:

+`export DYLD_LIBRARY_PATH=/opt/homebrew/opt/molten-vk/lib`

 ## Console Variables